andreabellacicca/zizza/README.md

 2. Add your:
 	* **NEAR Account ID**: enter your NEAR account ID.
 	* **NEAR Private Key (PK)**: enter your NEAR private key.
-	* **Zcash Wallet**: enter your existing Zcash wallet address or generate a new one.
+	* **Zcash Mnemonics**: enter your existing BIP39 24 word phrase or generate a new one.
+	* **Zcash Wallet Birthday**: Enter the Zcash block height at the time your wallet was created.
+Otherwise, syncing will take longer as it starts from block 1.
 3. Click **Save** to save your wallet settings.

-**Note:** Please be aware that all wallet information, including private keys and addresses, is stored **locally** on your device and is **not** shared with anyone, including the TX Intent Server or any third-party services.
+**Note:** Please be aware that all wallet information, including private keys and addresses, is stored **locally** on your device and is **not** shared with anyone, including the **zizza-blockchain-intent-server** or any third-party services.
 Your wallet information remains confidential and secure, and is only used to facilitate transactions on your behalf.

 ### Step 2: Start a Conversation with the Agent